jekight/McLeadership/content/_index/front/column1.md

   url = "https://www.mcleadershipatl.com/programs/Mentoring"
 +++

-We proud ourselves on mentoring youth to reach their full potential and to become thriving, successful and independent adults in todays society.
+We pride ourselves on mentoring youth to reach their full potential and to become thriving, successful and independent adults in todays society.
 Our services are designed to assist youth and families in discovering their purposes in life.
 This includes: seminars, counseling, workshops, one-on-one mentoring, and much more!